"In my country, you're all treated like slaves."

-The singer, Janet Jackson, gave birth to son Eissa on January 3 aged 50, after the star cancelled her 2016 world tour to focus on becoming a mother.
+The singer, Janet Jackson, gave birth to their son Eissa on January 3 aged 50, after the star canceled her 2016 world tour to focus on becoming a mother.

 Apparently, Janet Jackson's sister, Latoya Jackson, was also the victim of an abusive relationship.
 A close source was reported to have shed some light on the matter:

 "Sadly, Janet and Wissam have decided that their relationship was no longer working out and to go their separate ways."

 "They’re both busy people but determined to be good parents, even if they’re apart."

 "It’s amicable and Eissa will stay with his mother, who is basing herself in London."

 The source went on further to add how Wissam was fascinated by black women's alluring beauty and was reported to have mistreated the singer on occasions.